scottrsm/scottrsm/README.md

 ## I Have an Interest in Mathematics Education
 - Repo: math.
-- There is a non-standard calculus book which compares and contrasts discrete and conntinuous calculus.
+- There is a non-standard calculus book which compares and contrasts discrete and continuous calculus.
 - Several papers describing mathematical concepts that are traditionally poorly explained.
 - A few new results.
 - Some alternative proofs of elementary facts along with some conjectures based on programming experiments.

 ## Background
-I have worked in the Finance industry most recently.
+I have worked in the Finance industry most recently, but I have also worked in Academia and in the software industry.